arouyan/lakeFS/docs/integrations/spark.md

   FileSystem](#access-lakefs-using-the-lakefs-specific-hadoop-filesystem).

 Using the S3A gateway is easier to configure and may be more suitable for legacy or small-scale applications.
-Using the lakeFS FileSystem requires somewhat more complex configuration, but offers greatly increased performance.
+Using the lakeFS FileSystem requires somewhat more complex configuration but offers greatly increased performance.

 ## Access lakeFS using the S3A gateway

-To use this mode you configure the Spark application to use S3A using the S3-compatible endpoint which the lakeFS server provides.
-Accordingly all data flows through the lakeFS server.
+To use this mode, you configure the Spark application to use S3A using the S3-compatible endpoint which the lakeFS server provides.
+Accordingly, all the data flows through the lakeFS server.

-Accessing data in lakeFS from Spark is the same as accessing S3 data from Spark.
-The only changes we need to consider are:
+Accessing data in lakeFS from Spark works just like accessing S3 data from Spark.
+The only changes you need to consider are:
 1. Setting the configurations to access lakeFS.
 1. Accessing objects using the lakeFS S3 path convention.

 ### Configuration

-In order to configure Spark to work with lakeFS, we set S3 Hadoop configuration to the lakeFS endpoint and credentials:
+To configure Spark to work with lakeFS, you need to set S3 Hadoop configuration to the lakeFS endpoint and credentials:

 | Hadoop Configuration          | Value                                        |
 |-------------------------------|----------------------------------------------|